Skip to main content

 • Longest: The longest length of a growing season on record.

-All trends in the Freeze Date Tool use a simple linear regression to define the trend in the data over time.
-The magnitude of the trend is the slope of the linear regression function.
-The statistical significance of the trend is based on whether the slope of the linear regression is statistically-significantly non-zero (based on a 95% confidence interval).
-Because trends in climatological data are not necessarily linear, these trends should be interpreted with caution.
+All trends in the Freeze Date Tool are calculated using a simple linear regression to quantify changes in the data over time.
+The magnitude of each trend is determined by the slope of the regression line, which represents the average rate of change in freeze dates.
+The statistical significance of these trends is evaluated by testing whether the slope is statistically different from zero, based on a 95% confidence interval.
+It is important to note that because climatological data can exhibit non-linear patterns over time, these linear trends should be interpreted with caution.

 Data: